jackyzha0/jackyzha0.github.io/content/thoughts/ephemereal-content.md

 Modern content is sometimes actually assembled on the fly through the likes of Ruby, Django, Next.js, etc. Not actual 'flat'/self-enclosed pages
 The data may exist but not the in the format it was originally delivered in

+## Interpretation
+Does moving closer to real-time mean less interpretation?
+Less expressive mediums like text mean that a lot of the emotion and meaning is left up to the reader to interpret and guess at.
+As we move to higher bandwidth mediums (e.g. calls and video), is there less room to interpret?

+What does this mean for art which inherently requires interpretation?
+Will we ever get to a communication medium so direct (e.g. mind-to-mind) that it doesn't require interpretation?
+What about qualia and the subjective human experience?